Design & Concept by Cathy Brown Animation Pikaffects CC Images from Pixabay

 NLRAI can be fast-tracked for use in primary schools, ensuring that students can benefit from AI without concerns over data privacy, ethics, or equity.

-NLRAI tools have the potential to greatly enhance student’ understanding of AI.
+NLRAI tools have the potential to enhance student understanding of AI.

-Programs like Google's Teachable Machine and QuickDraw, Canva or Adobe Express, Text to Image offer students hands-on experience with AI,
+Programs like Google's Teachable Machine and QuickDraw, Canva or Adobe Express.
+Text-to-image tools give students hands-on experience with AI, showing how it works and how it can enrich learning.

-Giving them a basis for making ethical and informed choices about AI use.
+This gives them a basis for making ethical & informed choices about AI use.

-This personalized approach fosters deeper learning and helps students build essential skills in critical thinking, problem-solving, creativity and digital literacy.
+This personalised approach fosters deeper learning & helps students build essential skills in critical thinking, problem-solving, creativity & digital literacy.

 This allows teachers to dedicate more time to direct instruction and student engagement, improving the overall efficiency of the classroom.